ckeditor/ckeditor4/API-CHANGES.md

 ---

-`CKEDITOR.editor::setMode` and `CKEDITOR.editor::getMode` are feature provided by the themedui creator only, which is not available in instance created by the inline creator, where `CKEDITOR.editor::mode` property will be always "wysiwyg".
+`CKEDITOR.editor#setMode` and `CKEDITOR.editor#getMode` are feature provided by the themedui creator only, which is not available in instance created by the inline creator, where `CKEDITOR.editor#mode` property will be always `'wysiwyg'`.

-`CKEDITOR.config.editingBlock` has been removed, being the "editingBlock" renewed as "editable".
+`CKEDITOR.config.editingBlock` has been removed, being the `editingBlock` renewed as `editable`.

 ---

-`CKEDITOR.focusManager` is now managing the overall "active" state of the entire editor instead of just the editing block, so all editor UI parts (toolbar, dialog, panel) that receive DOM focus will turn `CKEDITOR.focusManager::hasFocus` true.
+`CKEDITOR.focusManager` is now managing the overall "active" state of the entire editor instead of just the editing block, so all editor UI parts (toolbar, dialog, panel) that receive DOM focus will turn `CKEDITOR.focusManager#hasFocus` true.

-Because of above, now `CKEDITOR.editable::hasFocus` should be used instead for `CKEDITOR.focusManager::hasFocus`, to check the focus state of editing block.
+Because of above, now `CKEDITOR.editable#hasFocus` should be used instead for `CKEDITOR.focusManager#hasFocus`, to check the focus state of editing block.

-The `CKEDITOR.focusManager::forceBlur` method has been removed.
+The `CKEDITOR.focusManager#forceBlur` method has been removed.

 ---